 Contact the school nurse on 01332 888080.

 All parents need to be aware that we are required to take reasonable action to ensure children’s safety.
-In cases where we have reason to be concerned that any child may be subject to ill treatment, neglect or other forms of abuse, we follow an agreed set of procedures and inform social services.
-Our designated safeguarding leads are Mr Radbourne, Mrs Wallace and Mrs Lumley (Juniors) and Mrs Mills, Mrs Cooper, Mrs Chapman and Mrs Latham (Nursery and Infants).
+In cases where we have reason to be concerned that any child may be subject to ill-treatment, neglect or other forms of abuse, we follow an agreed set of procedures and inform social services.
+Our designated safeguarding leads are Mr Radbourne, Mrs Wallace and Mrs Mills, Mrs Cooper, Mrs Chapman and Mrs Latham (Nursery and Infants).

 We teach RE through a scheme of work based on the ‘All our worlds’ scheme.
 Although the school has no affiliation with any one religious denomination, we have excellent relationships with local Christian churches.
 We have links with St Francis Church at Mackworth, and hold services there such as Harvest Festival and at Christmas.
 We welcome visitors from all religious denominations and faiths.

-Parents who do not wish their children to participate in collective worship for religious reasons should contact Mr Hall or Mrs Hammond to explain their viewpoints and, where possible, alternative arrangements will be made.
+Parents who do not wish their children to participate in collective worship for religious reasons should contact Mr Hall to explain their viewpoints and, where possible, alternative arrangements will be made.

 Physical Activity and PE